KazukoToda/rent-agent-hackathon/README.md

-# 🏠 Rent Payment AI Agent
+# 🏠 RentMate - AI-powered Agents App for Real Estate Property Owners

 This is a conversational AI-powered Streamlit app designed for property owners to manage rental contracts and payment tracking more efficiently.